fortythreesam/FourthYearProject/report/report.md

 ### 4.6 Displaying Results

-Using the aforementioned jupyter notebook, the student runs example versions of the above implementation steps individually in order to refine the process.
+Using the aforementioned Jupyter notebook, the student runs example versions of the above implementation steps individually in order to refine the process.
 The student also runs the various tests on different input parameters such as varying level of noises, swapping the evaluation metric, size of population and number of generations.
 It also allows the option of displaying the image at various stages of the denoising process.
 It requires an individual to be supplied along with the image data object and the noise level.
 The filters that this individual maps to are tested on the unseen images in and the resulting metrics a printed.

 $$\pagebreak$$